Ascot Vale

 Ascot Vale's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The most common medical conditions in the area are mental health issues and asthma, impacting 8.9 and 7.5% of residents respectively, while 72.7% declare themselves completely clear of medical ailments compared to 72.0% across Greater Melbourne.
-Ascot Vale has 14.1% of residents aged 65 and over (2,293 people), which is lower than the 16.0% in Greater Melbourne.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Private health cover was found to be exceptionally high at approximately 60% of the total population, which is 9,760 people, compared to 56.7% across Greater Melbourne.
+The most common medical conditions in the area were mental health issues and asthma, impacting 8.9 and 7.5% of residents respectively.
+72.7% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents had low chronic condition prevalence.
+The area has 14.8% of residents aged 65 and over, which is 2,403 people.
+Health outcomes among seniors were above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health